A lot of people want to build a tech company – some points to consider.

 Reach out if you need support.

-A key thing we at abcb have learned from working with many smart and savvy business leaders through our career, is that they recognize their need for someone outside their company to discuss and bounce ideas with.
+A key thing we at abcb have learned from working with many smart and savvy business leaders through our careers, is that these leaders also recognize their need for someone outside their company to discuss and bounce ideas with.
 It’s quite easy to be too internally focused and convinced that your unique ideas are optimal.

-By discussing with a more objective person with relevant experience, you often get a more complete and objective picture.
-You typically also get additional ideas for how to approach and work through your challenges.
+Through discussions and workshops with an objective advisor with relevant experience, you will get a more complete and more correct picture.
+You also get additional ideas for how to approach and work through your challenges – thinking outside the box.
 The best leaders don’t believe they should do all their thinking or all of the necessary work themselves, but instead seek out people with relevant experience who can benefit them, their customers and their business.

 If you believe your business too can gain from working with external, unbiased advisors, don’t hesitate to reach out.